newatoms/guides/interview-guide/readme.md

 ## What to do after the interview.

-It is good write down what you thought was the most important things that where discussed, and make notes of why you think these things are important.
-Do this directly after the interview when the memory is still fresh.
+It is good to write down key points of the discussed subjects and make notes of why you think these takeaways are important.
+Do this directly after the interview when it is still fresh in your memory.
 This way you have some reference when you are compiling the interview.

 ### Transcribing